How to calmly engage undecided folks and Trump supporters*

 1. Be genuinely curious

-• The best way in is through a shared positive value (ie. we all want our kids to be safe at school).
-No one has ever argued someone else into their political party.
+• The best way in is through a shared positive value. (ie. we all want our kids to be safe at school).

 • Invite them to tell you more about why they believe what they do.